Release context

 Context of the week

-This week’s issue #087 focused on the topic “How we prepared the public launch”: not one-time “jumps”, but careful refinement of details.
+This week, the focus of issue #087 was the topic “How we prepared the public launch”: not one-time “jerks”, but careful proofing of details.
 This pace turned out to be more practical for a real production load.

 What has changed in the product